Keller, Texas: Before establishment

-The area became known as 'Double Springs' for the two large springs approximately 1/2 mile north of Mt.
+The area became known as "Double Springs" for the two large springs about 1/2 mile north of Mt.
 Gilead Baptist Church.
-In the early 1870s, the Double Springs area had a cotton gin, a grist mill, a blacksmith shop and several stores.
+In the early 1870s, the Double Springs area had a cotton gin, a grist mill, a blacksmith shop, and several stores.
 In 1896, an artesian well was drilled in Keller; the Double Springs filled with silt over time and eventually were plugged and lost until rediscovery in 1984.
-Today Samantha Springs produces more than 200,000 gallons of water per day.
+Today, Samantha Springs produces more than 200,000 gallons of water per day.

 Establishment of Keller

 The Texas and Pacific Railway between Fort Worth and Texarkana was completed in June 1881, and the first train ran on this track on May 9, 1881, which ran parallel with parts of the old Chisholm cattle drive trail.
 With the advent of rail service, new villages were established all along the line.
 The Keller of today was one of them.
 On July 19, 1881, H.W.
 Black, a druggist of Tarrant County, set aside 40 acre out of the north end of the 62 acre deeded to him by A.C.
-Roberts (being a part of the Samuel Needham Survey) for a town site to be known as Athol, situated 14 mi northeast of Fort Worth.
+Roberts (being a part of the Samuel Needham survey) for a town site to be known as Athol, situated 14 mi northeast of Fort Worth.
 The land was dedicated to the public for streets and alleyways, but title to the remainder of the 62 acre was held by Mr. Black.
-Settlers migrated to the new village, and before a year had passed the name of the town was changed from Athol to Keller, honoring John C. Keller, a foreman on the railroad.
+Settlers migrated to the new village, and before a year had passed, the name of the town was changed from Athol to Keller, honoring John C. Keller, a foreman on the railroad.
 Streets were named and those in the original 40 acre site still carry the names given to them in 1881.
-Streets going north and south are Lamar, Main and Elm; those running east and west are Price, Taylor, Hill, Vine, Bates, Olive and Pecan.
+Streets going north and south are Lamar, Main, and Elm; those running east and west are Price, Taylor, Hill, Vine, Bates, Olive, and Pecan.

 Modern Keller

 The U.S. Census Bureau's American Community Survey listed Keller as one of the "Nation's Richest Cities" with a population over 20,000 in 2021, ranked number 45 with median household income of $141,364.
-Neighboring Southlake was ranked number 1.
+Neighboring Southlake was ranked number one.